 One simple upgrade can make your pod coffee machine more sustainable.
 The secret is refillable Nespresso pods from brands like Mister Barista, Soprety, BRBHOM and MyCoffeeStar.

 Can shelling out for this small change really pay off?
-And how!
+Absolutely!
 “Reusable coffee pod capsules save you money in the long run,” said Philipp Sommer of Germany’s environmental NGO DUH, “while producing 14 times less packaging waste in comparison to single-use capsules.”
 This investment is an easy way to save hundreds of dollars and the environment at the same time.

 Here’s the catch: Most machine producers will not honor their warranty if the machine is damaged by another company’s pods.